spotinst/help/src/docs/administration/organizations/README.md

 ## Get Your Account ID

-The Account ID is required for API and SDK interactions with the Elastigroup configuration, unless it's for the default account.
+The Account ID is required for API and SDK interactions with the account-level Spot products (such as Elastigroup, Ocean), unless it's for the default account.

 1. In the Spot console, select the organization and account.
 2. Click the user icon <img height="14" src="https://github.com/spotinst/help/src/docs/administration/_media/usericon.png">  > **Settings**.